 482 Visa only for highly skilled workers with Qualifications and at least 2 years full-time work experience

 The 482 visa is directed at appropriately skilled workers who hold both qualifications at the required skill level for the nominated occupation and a minimum period of work experience in the nominated occupation.
 Completion of a formal skills assessment is also mandatory for some occupations and discretionary skills assessments can be requested if necessary to evidence the required skill level.

 The changes to the skill level for the 482 visa are one of the most significant aspects of the reforms.
 The previous 457 visa requirements allowed employers to sponsor an applicant with only the qualification at the level required for the nominated occupation.
-The introduction of the two-year work experience requirement for the 482 visa will now operate to prevent employers from sponsoring an international student graduate where they do not have two years work experience.
-It will also substantially impact on employers wanting to sponsor many Working Holiday Visa holders who may have completed a qualification overseas but have limited work experience in the nominated occupation.
+The introduction of the two-year work experience requirement for the 482 visa will now operate to prevent employers from sponsoring an international student graduate where they do not have two years of work experience.
+It will also substantially impact employers wanting to sponsor many Working Holiday Visa holders who may have completed a qualification overseas but have limited work experience in the nominated occupation.

 Work experience will only meet the legislative requirements where it is at an appropriately skilled level which generally means post qualification.
 The work experience must also be full time and have been in the nominated occupation in which the employer is nominating and not at a lower skill level.